-As the 2024 presidential election approaches, protecting our election laws and systems from disinformation and elimination is more urgent than ever.
+Protecting our election laws and systems from disinformation and elimination is more urgent than ever.
 And ensuring that our nation’s redistricting processes promote fair representation is part of giving all people equal protection of the laws, as it gives everyone an equal opportunity to elect the representatives who make those laws.

 Lyle Dennison of the National Constitution Center notes that “it is essential to the core theory of a democracy that the people rule, and do so with equal political authority.”
 When redistricting is done fairly, each person’s vote is equal to every other person’s vote because their districts are drawn in ways that accurately represent the voting power of the people within them.
 When that happens, members of our democracy can rest assured their votes are meaningful.

 When redistricting is done unfairly, however, and maps are created to favor one party (partisan gerrymandering) or with race as the predominant factor (racial gerrymandering), voters in certain districts are given more power than others.

 In past redistricting periods, many US states failed to redraw their congressional districts even though new demographic information becomes available every ten years through the US Census.
 The result was that electoral maps often did not reflect large-scale changes in population, race, place, and other trends.

 For example, in the nineteenth century, the Industrial Revolution and increased immigration meant cities grew exponentially as people migrated from the countryside.
 Yet despite these changes, the boundaries of many election districts remained the same.
 People in rural areas — which skew white and conservative — came to exercise outsized influence on election outcomes compared to their urban counterparts.
 A rural district might contain 250,000 people, while an urban district had 500,000, but both had one representative in Congress.